 Search our discovery service Summon to find altmetrics for literature in your subject area.

 Twitter can provide an indication of the immediate impact of a journal article.
-By following people with similar research interests you will hear about new articles first!
-Salma Patel provides a useful Prezi on 10 ways researchers can use Twitter
+By following people with similar research interests you will hear about new articles first.
+Salma Patel provides a useful Prezi on 10 ways researchers can use Twitter (although a bit old now it still has some useful tips!)

 You can find relevant tweeters on your topic by using Altmetrics (see the Blogs tab in this box)